 You can help your dog stay healthy longer by preventing serious diseases or finding them early.

-Taking your dog to the vet on a regular basis provides your vet with the opportunity to monitor your pet's overall health, look for the earliest signs of disease (when conditions are most easily treated), and offer recommendations on the best preventive products for your four-legged friend.
+Taking your dog to the vet regularly provides your vet with the opportunity to monitor your pet's overall health, look for the earliest signs of disease (when conditions are most easily treated), and offer recommendations on the best preventive products for your four-legged friend.

 Our vets realize how you may be concerned about the costs of taking your dog to the vet when they appear to be healthy, but taking a proactive, preventive approach to your pet's care could save you the fees of expensive treatments in the future.